Main

 and 1 female between age 26-45 (his wife born after 1765).

-He was also listed as having 2 free persons (except Indians not taxed), and 3 slaves.
-George and Thomas being born in the Natchez District, may be the teo not taxed.
+He was also listed as having 2 other free persons (except Indians not taxed), and 3 slaves.
+John and Thomas being born in the Natchez District, may be the two not taxed.

 John Ford (line 2) and Thomas Ford (line 3).